Mark-met-een-K/wp-search-insights/readme.txt

 3. Searches are already being recorded!
 Follow the link in the activation notice to your WP Search Insights dashboard.

 == Changelog ==
+= 1.3.2 =
+* Improvement: added support for Toolset search
+* Improvement: added option to provide your own search parameter

 = 1.3.1 =
 * Fix: remove frequency numbers from overview